mit-dci/opencx/dextechsurvey.md

 ## Provisions: Privacy-preserving Proofs of Solvency for Bitcoin Exchanges
 Provisions starts out by describing the idea of proofs of solvency.
 As stated somewhere else in this document, a proof of reserves (or assets) is not sufficient without a proof of liabilities.
 The paper recalls how the idea was introduced by Gregory Maxwell, and describes his solution to the problem.
-Gregory Maxwell's solution used a merkle tree, summing the balances of the leaf nodes in the parent nodes, and including the sum when hashing and concatenating the children.
+Gregory Maxwell's solution used a merkle tree, summing the balances of the leaf nodes in the parent nodes, and including the sum of the child balances when hashing and concatenating the child hashes.
+So the actual hash of the children would be `h(Sum,leftHash,rightHash)`.
 However, when the exchange is proving that the user's account is included in its liabilities, it also reveals the sibling node, so it reveals the liabilities for the account in the sibling node.
 This also exposes the total liabilities of the exchange.
 The more proofs are made, the more information is revealed about other accounts.

 Provisions proposes a zero knowledge proof based solution to proof of solvency.
 One issue with doing this is that multiple exchanges could possibly collude to create a valid proof of solvency.